 3. RN Renders into platform-specific code

 As opposed to competitors, ReactJS makes use of components that describe their own appearance, while the framework itself handles rendering.
-It does so by making use of a hardware abstraction layer that separates components and framework threads into separate elements (or instance of elements), enabling usage of standard HTML tags.
+It does so by making use of a hardware abstraction layer.
+This one separates components and framework threads into separate elements (or instance of elements), enabling usage of standard HTML tags.

 Due to that, one can exploit native performance benefits without having Objective-C or Java-specific skills.
 Respectively, other cross-platform solutions (Ghm-Ghm Cordova) could never match RN’s native performance and outstanding looks.

 4. RN Can make use of native code